menu

 Diversity

-Did you know that the neighborhood has more Iranian and Greek ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Iranian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.9% of this neighborhood's residents have Iranian ancestry and 4.9% have Greek ancestry.
+In fact, 4.9% of this neighborhood's residents have Iranian ancestry and 4.8% have Eastern European ancestry.

 is also pretty special linguistically.
 Significantly, 3.3% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 99.7% of the neighborhoods in America.